How to Know If You Have an Abscess Tooth: Symptoms You Shouldn’t Ignore

 Understand the Tooth Abscess Reasons

-Untreated tooth infections are the primary cause of dental abscesses.
+- Untreated tooth infections are the primary cause of dental abscesses.
 Enamel is the outermost and hardest part of the natural tooth.
-The bacteria enter the tooth interior through small crevices or cracks.
+The bacteria enter the interior of the tooth through small crevices or cracks in the enamel.
 It infects the soft dentin layer and the pulp, containing the nerves and blood vessels.
-The pulp is directly connected with the underlying bone structure.
-Pulp infection can, therefore, easily spread to the surrounding jawbone and gum tissues.
+From there it easily spreads to the surrounding jawbone and gum tissues.
 Tooth abscesses form when bacteria spread, causing a buildup of pus either within the gums or at the infected tooth root tip.

-Inappropriate dental work, like a failed root canal treatment, leaky fillings, or a root canal followed by a dental crown that leaves open, uneven edges, may cause gum inflammation.
-Furthermore, dental decay underneath fillings or crowns is a sign of root canal reinfection, which can lead to a tooth abscess.
+- Inappropriate dental work, such as a failed root canal treatment, or leaky fillings leaves uneven, open edges, cause gum inflammation.
+Furthermore, dental decay underneath fillings or crowns is a sign of root canal reinfection, a leading cause to a tooth abscess.

 How Can You Tell if You Have a Tooth Abscess?

-• Throbbing pain: Dental abscesses resulting from pulp infection are typically characterized by intense pain deep within the tooth.
+- Dental abscesses due to pulpal infection are typically characterized by intense, deep-seated pain.
 The infected pulp swells, exerting pressure on the tooth and causing intense pain.

-• Bad breath and taste: A persistent bad taste or foul smell in the mouth due to bacterial growth and draining of pus.
+- A persistent bad taste or foul smell in the mouth due to bacterial growth and the draining of pus.

-Alongside this, you will experience symptoms of a tooth infection and its spread to other parts.
-This is particularly the case when there is a heavy bacterial load and a weakened immune response by your body.
-In case you are wondering how to know if tooth infection is spreading, worry not, as we have covered this for you.
-The symptoms of a tooth infection spreading to the body include fever, rapid heartbeat, chest pain, difficulty breathing, difficulty swallowing, headaches, fatigue, and general tiredness.
+In severe bacterial load or a weakened immune system, you will experience symptoms of a tooth infection spread to other parts of the body.
+These include fever, rapid heartbeat, chest pain, difficulty breathing, difficulty swallowing, headaches, fatigue, and general tiredness.
 While these are the noticeable symptoms, many patients ask us if the symptoms of a tooth abscess often go unnoticed.
-We will address this in the upcoming section.

 Can You Have a Tooth Abscess and Not Know It?

-In its early stages, a dental abscess may not cause noticeable pain.
-However, most patients complain of pain and tenderness due to a dental abscess until it bursts and the pus is released.
-In rare cases, patients may not experience pain when the infected tooth suffers nerve damage.
-In general, a tooth suffers nerve damage due to a previous dental procedure, like implants, severe tooth decay, or trauma.
-Note that a painless tooth abscess does not mean you neglect the tooth infection.
+Early stage dental abscess may not cause noticeable pain.
+However, most patients experience pain and tenderness from a dental abscess until it bursts and pus is released.
+In rare cases, the pain may not be experienced when the infected tooth suffers nerve damage, due to a previous implant procedure, severe tooth decay, or trauma.
+Note that a painless tooth abscess cannot be neglected.
 The severity remains the same, requiring prompt care.

 How Long Can You Have a Tooth Abscess Without Knowing?

-The duration a tooth abscess can go unnoticed ranges between several weeks and to few months.
-While most dental abscesses are easily noticeable because of pain, a few can go unnoticed, especially during their early stages.
-However, early detection is crucial to the successful management of tooth abscesses.
-This can be achieved by attending regular dental check-ups.
-It also aids in the early detection of tooth infections.
+The tooth abscess can go unnoticed between several weeks and to a few months.
+While most dental abscesses cause noticeable pain, a few can go unnoticed, especially during their early stages.
+Early detection is crucial to the successful management of tooth abscesses.
+Attending regular dental check-ups helps in the early detection of tooth infections.

 Can You Have a Tooth Infection Without an Abscess?